What happens during processing?

 Delayed start of construction

 The building consent document has an implementation Use By Date.
 This date is the one year anniversary from issuing the consent.
 If the building work has not started before this date, the Building Consent lapses on the anniversary and cannot be used.
 This means that if you do intend to build, you will need to apply for a new building consent.
-But if you know that the project will not start by the anniversary, you can apply for an extension of time, but the application needs to be made BEFORE the 12 months is up.
+But if you know that the project will not start by the anniversary, you can apply for an extension of time, but the application needs to be made and approved BEFORE the 12 months is up.

 Determinations (handling disagreements)

-If a Building Consent is refused or you disagree with any decision the Council made, apply to the Ministry of Business, Innovation & Employment (MBIE) for a legal ruling called a Determination from.
+If a Building Consent is refused or you disagree with any decision the Council made, apply to the Ministry of Business, Innovation & Employment (MBIE) for a legal ruling called a Determination.
 Also refer to determinations for similar situations on MBIE website that explains what a determination is, the process, the legal action and who is involved.

 All Building Consent Authorities in the Waikato Building Consent Group hold full scope of accreditation.
 The Building Consent Authority (your local Council) administers the Building Act and Building Regulations by: